Candelária massacre: Cultural references

 The massacre was portrayed in an episode of the show Linha Direta of Rede Globo.
 The event was addressed by the Brazilian death metal band Lacerated and Carbonized in the song "The Candelária Massacre" from their 2013 album The Core of Disruption.
 Blaggers ITA did the same in their 1993 single "Oxygen" It is also portrayed, in a flashback, by the protagonist of the book O Imperador da Ursa Maior by Carlos Eduardo Novaes.
 The documentary Bus 174 by José Padilha and the movie Last Stop 174 by Bruno Barreto, both narrate the history of Sandro Barbosa do Nascimento, one of the massacre's survivors that, seven years later, was the protagonist of the bus 174 hijacking in the same city.
 A reference to the massacre is also in the game Metal Gear Rising: Revengeance.
 In a CODEC conversation, during the ARCHIVE R-02, Kevin and the protagonist Raiden talk about homeless children and mention the massacre.
-The massacre is fictionalized in the 2024 four-part Netflix series “Children of the Church Steps”, which received mostly favorably reviews.
+The massacre is fictionalized in the 2024 four-part Netflix series “Children of the Church Steps”, which received mostly favorable reviews.